wajdifadool/DevCamper-API/README.md

 ## Endpoints

+> - See PostMan project doccs : to be addd

+api/

 This project is a full RESTful API built using **Node.js**, **Express**, **MongoDB**, and **Mongoose**.
 The API provides the ability to perform CRUD operations on data stored in a MongoDB database.

 ### Features